raphw/weak-lock-free/README.md

 As a wrapper around this `WeakConcurrentMap`, this package also contains a `DetachedThreadLocal` which describes a weak concurrent map where the current thread serves as a key of the map.
 Also, this package delivers a `WeakConcurrentSet` as a wrapper around a weak concurrent map.

 This map does not implement the `java.util.Map` interface to simplify the implementation.
-Writes to the map might cause blocking if many threads write to the map concurrently (this is implied by the maps backing by a `ConcurrentHashMap` and a `ReferenceQueue`), the performance of the map is however significantly better than using a synchronized wrapper around a concurrent hash map.
+Writes to the map might cause blocking if many threads write to the map concurrently (this is implied by the maps backing by a `ConcurrentHashMap` and a `ReferenceQueue`), the performance of the map is however significantly better than using a synchronized wrapper around a weak hash map.

 The library is hosted on *Maven Central* and *JCenter*: